fixture-py/fixture/docs/source/using-fixture-with-pylons.rst

 Loading Initial Data
 --------------------

-So how can I fire up my dev server and see this data?
+How do you fire up the dev server and see this data?
 There is a way to do this by placing a few lines of code in ``addressbook/websetup.py`` to hook into the ``paster setup-app devlopment.ini`` command.

 If you haven't already done so per the `Pylons + SQLAlchemy documentation`_ you will also need the initialization code here that creates the tables in your database.
 The full code for creating tables and inserting the data defined above looks like this in ``addressbook/websetup.py``::